Bladder StonesSymptoms, Doctors, Treatments, Advances & More

 You may be able to help small stones pass on their own.
 Drinking 6 to 8 glasses of water or more per day will increase urination.

 Causes of bladder stones should be treated.
-Most commonly, bladder stones are seen with BPH or blockage at the base of the bladder.
+Most often, bladder stones are seen with BPH or blockage at the base of the bladder.
 You may need surgery to remove the inside part of the prostate or to repair the bladder.

-Brian Matlaga is an Urologist in Baltimore, Maryland.
-Matlaga has been practicing medicine for over 24 years and is rated as an Elite expert by MediFind in the treatment of Bladder Stones.
-He is also highly rated in 15 other conditions, according to our data.
-His top areas of expertise are Kidney Stones, Bladder Stones, Urinary Tract Infection (UTI), Endoscopy, and Prostatectomy.
-He is licensed to treat patients in Maryland.
-Matlaga is currently accepting new patients.
+Jim Littlejohn is a Urologist practicing medicine in Kingsport, Tennessee.
+Dr. Littlejohn is rated as a Distinguished provider by MediFind in the treatment of Bladder Stones.
+He is also highly rated in 38 other conditions, according to our data.
+His clinical expertise encompasses Peyronie Disease, Kidney Stones, Boils, Urinary Tract Infection in Children, and Ureteroscopy.
+Dr. Littlejohn is board certified in American Board Of Urology.

 Most bladder stones pass on their own or can be removed.
 They do not cause permanent damage to the bladder.
 They may come back if the cause is not corrected.